Country Report for Côte d’Ivoire

 There is no explicit prohibition of corporal punishment in alternative care settings, where it is lawful as for parents (see under “Home”).

 The Ministry for Women, Family and Children has developed national standards for alternative care institutions which put an obligation on these institutions to protect children and their emotional and physical safety and to prevent any abuse or violence.
+These standards do not include an explicit prohibition of corporal punishment.

 There is no explicit prohibition of corporal punishment in early childhood care and in day care for older children.